 It’s so important to water street trees in their first few years to help them establish.
 Sufficient water means the difference between life and death for these trees, as they’re trying to grow in a very challenging urban environment.

 Watering a tree means that it forms roots that point straight down to soak up the water.
 This is much better than trees spreading roots sideways in search of water, which can interfere with road surfaces, pipes, cables and even building foundations.
 Some street trees are fitted with watering tubes when they’re planted, which help guide the water straight down to the roots.

 So how much water do trees need?

-Street trees that are 2-3 years' old need at least 50 litres of water every week to thrive - even more if it's a dry summer.
-That's 5 standard watering cans full.
-Or a wheelie bin full of water if you think about it all in one go.
+Young street trees need at least 50 litres of water every week to thrive – even more if it’s a dry summer.
+That’s 5 standard watering cans full.

 How much does it cost?